 Born and raised right here in Halifax, Pierre has always been a maker and a tinkerer.
 An honours graduate of NSCC’s Graphic Design program, Pierre’s been in the ad business for over 14 years.
 In that time, he’s worked on brands like Moosehead, O’Regan’s Automotive, Canada’s National Film Board, Eastlink, and Tourism Nova Scotia.
 A creative at heart, Pierre brings a strategic approach to every project he touches, because for him, it’s not enough to create award-winning work; it has to make sense for the audience, and it has to make an impact too.

 Pierre never quite steps out of the creative world.
 When he’s not working, you’ll find him crafting something new at home, constantly experimenting with every discipline he can get his hands on.
 Literally.
 Whether it’s woodworking, wool felting, watercolour, string art, screen printing, brush calligraphy, or coloured pencil work, Pierre is always making something.

 There's not much that Alex hasn't seen.
 Here at Trampoline, at least.
-As junior designer, Alex takes care of pretty much everything — from prepping files for print, web and motion, to print production and web design.
+As production designer, Alex takes care of pretty much everything — from prepping files for print, web and motion, to print production and web design.
 In fact, if you look close enough at our work, chances are Alex's fingerprints are pretty much everywhere.
 His digital ones, anyway.